tgfrerer/island/plan.md

 Hashing the name has the benefit that this can be done independently and that no locking has to occur, and everyone who hashes a name should get the same result.
-Also, hashing is ecutable as a constexpr, so the id will not have to be calculated at runtime at all.
+Also, hashing is executable as a constexpr, so the id will not have to be calculated at runtime at all.

 Resources are introduced by passes during their setup stage - if a resource is permanent, the backend will remember the reource id, this